Ecosystems of Education

 In this course, we will explore the underlying principles shown at above, through the lens of the Enki Approach.
 This, in turn, allows us to look at how each participant’s UNIQUE educational vision can be best supported, or manifested, when these core principles are consciously worked with.

-This program consists of 15 sessions and will run primarily on Sunday afternoon’s, beginning February 27th; there will be two weekday classes held in the evening – dates and times are found at the end of this letter.
+This program consists of 15 sessions and will run primarily on Sunday afternoon’s, beginning September 11th, 2022; there will be two weekday classes held in the evening, and one Saturday Thanksgiving replacement class – dates and times are found at the end of this letter.
 Classes are recorded and can be made up during the week if you have to miss something – but there is nothing like interacting with others on the same journey and we encourage participants not to miss more than two or three classes.
 Each class runs about 3 hours.
 Attendance at or timely review of the video (if you miss a class) is required for all classes.
 High speed internet connection and a camera that is on or connected to the computer, is a must.

 Tuition is $700.
 Scholarships are available in situations of significant need.
 This course is a stand-alone part of the Enki Education Teacher Training Program and is a prerequisite for that program.

 Space is limited.
 For more details or to sign up, please contact us, and watch for the registration announcement.
 Space is limited.